Our Longshore Lawyers in Baton Rouge Can Help

 If you have been injured while performing duties as a harbor worker, it is your right to seek compensation.
 Due to the complexities and challenges presented with maritime law, you should not delay initiating a claim for benefits under the Longshore and Harbor Workers’ Compensation Act.
 An injured harbor employee must notify their employer of the injury within 30 days of its occurrence.
 A formal claim can be filed within one year—if you don’t follow these steps, you could risk losing your benefits.

 Arnold & Itkin is one of the leading harbor worker injury firms in the nation.
 Our work in maritime law and offshore injury has allowed us to help thousands of workers afford medical care, provide for their families, and rebuild their lives.
 Our Louisiana harbor worker accident attorneys have secured billions of dollars for our clients in some of the largest cases in the nation.
-When harbor workers are facing the toughest situation of their lives, they call Arnold & Itkin.
-Call us if you want to review your case and figure out the next step.
+When harbor workers are facing the toughest situations of their lives, they call Arnold & Itkin.
+Call us if you want to review your situation and figure out the next step.

 Call (888) 493-1629 to take the necessary steps in providing for yourself or your family in your time of distress.